Stuycs-K/final-project-10-che-andrew-nowak-gaven/WORKLOG.md

 ### 5/25-5/27

 Wrote functions to insert and extract a string into/out of a WAV file's least significant bytes.
 Basically did our Processing image encoder and decoder but with WAV bytes instead of PNG bytes.

+### 5/28

+Separated encode and decode into two different targets and functions.
+Spent hours of homework time fixing a bug where I assumed the fmt subchunk was a multiple of 4 and then wrote a function to return sampleRate and bitsPerSample as well as dataSize.